 The ISOT module of the NAQUA National Groundwater Monitoring records changes over time in stable water isotopes oxygen-18 and deuterium in watercourses and precipitation at selected monitoring sites.

-The isotope conditions of the large watercourses in Switzerland are monitored at the 9 river monitoring sites.
-Most of these are situated at the main inlets to the large lakes.
-The monitoring site of the River Rhine at Diepoldsau and at Weil, the Rhone at Porte du Scex and at Chancy, the Ticino at Riazzino, the Inn at S-chanf and the Aare at Brugg are shared by the National River Monitoring and Survey Program NADUF.
+The nine watercourse monitoring sites are mostly situated at the main inlets to the large lakes.
+The monitoring site of the River Rhine at Diepoldsau and at Weil, the Rhone at Porte du Scex and at Chancy, the Ticino at Riazzino, the Inn at S-chanf and the Aare at Brugg are shared by the National River Monitoring and Survey Programme NADUF.